scheinerman/PythagoreanTriples.jl/README.md

 ### Two-parameter construction

-Every Pythagorean triple can be created from a pair of integers `u,v` in which the legs of the right triangle are `abs(u^2 - v^2)` and `abs(2*u*v)`, and the hypotenuse is `u^2 + v^2`.
+Pythagorean triples can be created from a pair of integers `u,v` in which the legs of the right triangle are `abs(u^2 - v^2)` and `abs(2*u*v)`, and the hypotenuse is `u^2 + v^2`.